Code-Institute-Submissions/ucd-band/README.md

    Ideas from wwww.w3schools.com (Bootstrap - Bootstrap Tutorial - BS Tables - Responsive Table).
 Accessed on 13 February 2019.

    There is also a PDF File of Events to Download for a full details of events.
-The events
+The event fields are date, event description and venue.
+   The event description includes Christmas Parties, Weddings and Balls.
+Venues include hotels, pubs or anything licenced for music.

    Fonts - Roboto and Exo were imported from fonts.google.com.